carterworks/side-projects/quantibook/DATABASE.md

 # Database Information

 Internally, Quantibook stores its data using [DuckDB](https://duckdb.org/), a SQLite-like database for column-oriented data.
 We want to be able to track not only individual events (rows), but to look at trends in those numbers.
-DuckDB is tuned for looking at lots of aggregate data, and that's what we want.
+DuckDB is tuned for looking at lots of aggregate data, and that’s what we want.

 ## Schema